How to Use Salesforce Reporting Snapshot: A Guide

-There are quite a few articles online that talk about Salesforce Analytic Snapshots but I found the advice to be limited.
-After figuring it all out, I thought I should put together this step by step guide to help other people, like me.
-Good luck.
+Salesforce Reporting Snapshots allows you to create and store snapshots of data that you want to monitor using custom objects.
+There are quite a few articles online that talk about Salesforce Analytic Snapshots but we found the advice to be limited.
+After figuring it all out, we thought we should put together this step by step guide to help others.

 - Part 1: Creating your Report